TortoiseWolfe/rn_Turtorial_Outline/MoshVite.md

 ## Final Recap

 - **Root Files:**
-  - **index.html** loads Google Fonts and `src/index.css`.
+  - **index.html:** Loads Google Fonts and `src/index.css`.
-  - **tailwind.config.js** defines steampunk colors (with dark variants) and custom fonts.
+  - **tailwind.config.js:** Defines steampunk colors (with dark variants) and custom fonts.
-  - **vite.config.ts** sets up Vite with the Tailwind plugin and the proper base URL.
+  - **vite.config.ts:** Configures Vite with the Tailwind plugin and sets the base URL.
   - **.prettierrc** and **.prettierignore** are in the root.
 - **/src Folder:**
-  - **index.css** starts with global custom styles (including a light/dark theme and a complete `@media` block for light mode) then loads Tailwind directives so that Tailwind utility classes (like `font-special`) override the global defaults.
+  - **index.css:** Starts with global custom styles (including your light/dark settings) then loads Tailwind’s utilities so that Tailwind font utilities override the global defaults.
-  - **App.tsx** uses Tailwind classes to apply your custom fonts and colors.
+  - **App.tsx:** Uses Tailwind classes (`font-special`, `font-arbutus`, `font-cinzel`) to apply your custom fonts.
 - **Storybook, Prettier, and GitHub Pages** are fully configured and deployable.

-This tutorial includes every necessary step and file, including a complete light mode adjustment block instead of a placeholder comment.
-Follow these instructions exactly for a fully functional steampunk-themed project with light/dark support and custom fonts.
-Happy coding!
+By following these steps exactly, you’ll have a complete steampunk-themed Vite + React project that supports both light and dark modes and uses your custom Google Fonts.
+This tutorial provides every file and command with no skipped steps.
+Enjoy your project!